Code-Institute-Submissions/JMuckian94-MSP2-Gaming-Trivia-Browser-Game_OctResub/README.md

 #### Implementation

 I used high contrasting colors and a mono font to give that classic arcade feel.
 Structure is laid out using Bootstrap.
+The title pops out with a red box and beneath is the introductory "How to Play" section explaining how the game works.
+This is then followed by the "Lets Play" and "High Scores" buttons colored appropriately to differenciate them.
+Finally, the footer has the exclamation statement and links to popular social media sites.

 #### Test

 All style elements appearing as intended.
 Layout matches wireframe designs.

 #### Result

 Pass

 #### Verdict

 Working as intended.